 The Combat the Opioid Crisis Priority Goal tracks four performance measures.
 The measures track the progress of the three strategies outlined in the previous slides.
 All of the measures report progress towards the annual goal.
-Due to the COVID-19 pandemic and the federal, state and local guidelines put in place, the Department has only met one of its four quarterly targets for Q3 FY 2020.
+Due to the COVID-19 pandemic and the federal, state and local guidelines put in place, the Department has only met one of its four annual targets for FY 2020.

 Sensitive law enforcement operations typically involve close, publicly-based activities that the COVID-19 pandemic has temporally affected, and therefore, second and third quarters performance for certain metrics have also been impacted.
 As law enforcement operations have been significantly impacted by the COVID-19 pandemic, there has been a reduction in the overall number of cases initiated due to the pandemic, and therefore the number of diversion criminal cases initiated and opioid related investigations have been similarly affected and reduced.
 However, the DEA have spent the past few months evaluating how to best move the investigations forward and has pivoted to alternate methods where feasible and appropriate, such as conducting scheduled, regulatory investigations virtually.
-Due in part to these adaptations, the Department anticipates that it will meet all but one of its year-end targets.

 The Department's outreach effort necessitates many interactive, publically based activities (meetings, presentations, trainings, etc.).
 Due to the COVID-19 pandemic, and in accordance with social distancing guidelines, several outreach events have been postponed.
 While some events, especially those conducted at the Headquarters level, are capable of being administered virtually, not all events can be done in this manner at this time.
 In particular, many of the DEA's outreach efforts are done through partnerships between the field offices and local or state entities.
 Due to state and local COVID-19 guidelines, the majority of these engagements have been cancelled.
-The second and third quarter performance for this metric have been directly affected.
+The second, third, and forth quarter performance for this metric have been directly affected.

 Additionally, DEA has seen a surge in methamphetamine in the United States, with some areas impacted more heavily.
 In those areas, the outreach efforts have been more focused on methamphetamine, rather than opioids, as that has been driving overdose deaths in the area.
-Therefore, the second and third quarter performance for this metric have been directly affected.
+Therefore, the performance for this metric have been directly affected.

-Summary of Progress - FY 20 Q3
+Summary of Progress - FY 2020

-- For Q3 FY 2020, the Department met its quarterly target for Opioid-related PTOs disrupted and dismantled, and its year to date performance is on track to meet the annual target.
+- For FY 2020, the Department exceeded its annual target (36.2%) for Opioid-related PTOs disrupted and dismantled.
+DEA increased its overall sum of disruption and dismantlements of Opioid-related PTOs by 38.5 percent in FY 2020.
+DEA reports 796 of 2,065 PTO disruptions and dismantlements for FY 2020 were opioid related.
 Percentage of disruptions and dismantlements of Opioid-related PTOs is a new performance measure, established in FY 2020.
-The intent of this measure is to increase the overall sum of disruptions and dismantlements of PTOs each fiscal year. - For Q3 FY 2020, the Department achieved 93 percent of its quarterly target for Opioid-related PTO investigations initiated mostly due to the COVID-19 pandemic.
-The Department's Percentage of Opioid PTOs investigations initiated is a new performance measure established in FY 2020.
-To date, performance for this measure is 95 percent of the annual target.
-As such, DEA anticipates it will meet its FY 2020 target for this metric.
-The intent of this measure is to increase the overall sum of Opioid-related PTO investigations each fiscal year. - For Q3 FY 2020, DEA initiated 382 Diversion Criminal Cases 87 percent of the quarterly target due to the COVID-19 pandemic.
-To date, DEA has initiated 1,194 cases in FY 2020 68 percent of the annual target of 1,750.
-As such, DEA anticipates it will meet its FY 2020 target for this metric. - For Q3 FY 2020, the Department completed 336 outreach and public education events 29 percent of the quarterly target.
+The intent of this measure is to increase the overall sum of disruptions and dismantlements of PTOs each fiscal year. - For FY 2020, the Department achieved 94 percent of its annual target (39.8%) for Opioid-related PTO investigations initiated, mostly due to the COVID-19 pandemic.
+DEA reports 736 of 1,970 (37.4%) PTO investigations initiated for FY 2020 were Opioid-related.
+The Department's Percentage of Opioid PTOs investigations initiated is a new performance measure established in FY 2020. - For FY 2020, DEA initiated a total of 1,515 Diversion Criminal Cases 87 percent of the annual target (1,750) due to the COVID-19 pandemic. - For FY 2020, the Department completed 2,228 outreach and public education events 60 percent of the annual target (3,700).
 As discussed above, the COVID-19 pandemic has had a large impact on this target.
-To date, DEA conducted 1,681 outreach events in FY 2020 45 percent of the annual target.